Hockey lockout could freeze NBC's sports momentum

 The next match-up, between the Detroit Red Wings and the Toronto Maple Leafs, is set to be played in Ann Arbor, Michigan, in front of 100,000 attendees.

-Andre Mika, a TBA Global marketing executive and former producer for the NHL of three Winter Classic broadcasts that aired on NBC, said that the game is a big piece of NBC’s sponsorship pie and other than the Stanley Cup final, it is the highest-profile hockey event of the year.
+Andre Mika, a TBA Global marketing executive and former producer of three Winter Classic broadcasts for NBC, said that the game is a big piece of NBC’s sponsorship pie and other than the Stanley Cup final, it is the highest-profile hockey event of the year.

 “They need to make a plan.
 I am sure it’s a concern for NBC because right now they are already preparing for the game,” Mika said.

 Out of the four major U.S. sports, hockey attracts the smallest number of viewers, according to Nielsen.
-An average of 3.8 million viewers tuned into NHL games last year on broadcast TV, compared with 23.1 million who watched the NFL, 7.5 million who watched the NBA and 6.3 million who watched Major League Baseball.
+An average of 3.8 million viewers tuned into NHL games last year, compared with 23.1 million who watched the NFL, 7.5 million who watched the NBA and 6.3 million who watched Major League Baseball.

-But hockey viewership increased 52 percent last year from the 2010-11 season on broadcast TV, according to Nielsen, which is a much faster growth rate than that of any of the other major sports leagues.
+But hockey viewership increased 52 percent last year from the 2010-11 season, according to Nielsen, which is a much faster growth rate than that of any of the other major sports leagues.

 NBC and the NBC Sports Network collected $150 million in advertising from NHL games last year, according Kantar Media.
 The league’s increasing popularity, combined with the network’s need to lock up marquee sports programming rights not owned by its rivals, led NBC to sign the new 10-year contract with the NHL last year.